-- A similar phenomenon occurs with the Unicorn-class when it enters Destroy-Mode, where segments of the Unicorn's armour open up to expose the glowing psychoframe underneath.
+- A similar phenomenon occurs with the RX-0 Unicorn when it enters Destroy-Mode, where segments of the Unicorn's armour open up to expose the glowing psychoframe underneath.
 The colour depends on the strength of the pilot's psycommu resonance.

 - In Infinite Ryvius, the Ryvius lights up with Tron Lines when first activated.

 - Kiddy Grade: Lumiere emits these when she invokes her machine-controlling powers.

 - Appears on Magical Girl Lyrical Nanoha's Boost Devices, such as those used by Caro and Lutecia, when they're in use.

 - In Mahou Sensei Negima!, Chao displays these as a Marked Change during the Battle of Mahora.